Seasnakez/Classification-Neural-Network-With-Python/README.md

 A classification Neural Network with customizable hyper-parameters, bundled with data proccesing functions and data loading functions.
 Includes logging and plotting functionality for comparison of hyper-parameters and evaluating performance of the network.

-To use, being by initalizing the class and loading the data:
+To use, begin by initalizing the class and loading the data:

     ANN = Neural_Network()
     ANN.load.data(training_data, training_labels, validation_data, validation_labels, test_data, test_labels)

-    # Followed by setting all the hyper parameters.
+    # Setting all the hyper parameters.
 We will use MNIST as an example below:
     # (for more info on input parameters, see docstrings for each method)

     ANN.set_classes(0, 1, 2, 3, 4, 5, 6, 7, 8, 9)